Destacado en este post

-But, before we get started, let's briefly dive into the challenges facing the industry today and the opportunities that technology can provide to master your transport operations.
+But, before we get started, let's briefly dive into the challenges facing the industry today and the opportunities that technology can provide to master your transportation operations.

 The Logistics Challenge

-The model for road transport and distribution has changed radically.
+The model for road transportation and distribution has changed radically.
 And the pace of change isn’t slowing down any time soon.

-Not too long ago the typical transport journey was either point to point – a full load from a manufacturer or distributor to a factory, wholesaler or distributor – or, a regular circuit of collections and drops.
-An experienced transport manager or savvy driver could plan a reasonably efficient set of routes that was achievable and practical.
+Not too long ago the typical transportation journey was either point to point – a full load from a manufacturer or distributor to a factory, wholesaler or distributor – or, a regular circuit of collections and drops.
+An experienced transportation manager or savvy driver could plan a reasonably efficient set of routes that was achievable and practical.

-But the requirements that transport operations face today are much more complex.
+But the requirements that transportation operations face today are much more complex.
 The expectations of both businesses and consumers have evolved beyond recognition:

 Factories and other businesses increasingly operate to lean and just-in-time principles.